 Another feature we look forward to at Disney California Adventure Food and Wine Festival is Sweet Sundays.
 Start off Sunday with a light brunch buffet and alcoholic beverage while attending a two-hour dessert demonstration from a celebrity chef.
 Sign me up for the samples, please!
 The Sweet Sundays event runs 11:00 a.m. to 1:00 p.m. and costs $110, plus tax and gratuities, per person.
 You do not have to be 21 to attend, but you do need to show ID to be served an alcoholic beverage.
-Here is your Sweet Sundays Chef lineup:
+Here was the Sweet Sundays Chef lineup in 2019:

 - March 10: Jean-Marc Viallet, Disneyland Resort Executive Pastry Chef